sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/PartD/README.md

 |      1200 | Phishing | 1.63058e+21 |     10 |

 The below plot shows how ether received has changed over time.

 ![alt](https://github.com/sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/blob/master/PartD/scam_analysis/popular_scams/output/ether_time.png)

-**Inference:**
-Overall,  plot suggests that phishing and scamming scams are more prevalent.
-The value of phishing and scamming scams has been increasing over time, with phishing showing a steep increase in mid-2017 and again in mid-2018.
-The value of fake ICO scams is volatile, with large fluctuations between mid-2017 and early 2018.
+**Active Scams:**

 The below plot show how ether receive has changed over time for Active scams.

 ![alt](https://github.com/sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/blob/master/PartD/scam_analysis/popular_scams/output/active_scam.png)

+**Inactive Scams**

 The below plot show how ether receive has changed over time for Inactive scams.

 ![alt](https://github.com/sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/blob/master/PartD/scam_analysis/popular_scams/output/inactive_scam.png)

+**Offline Scams**

 The below plot show how ether receive has changed over time for Offline scams.

 ![alt](https://github.com/sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/blob/master/PartD/scam_analysis/popular_scams/output/offline_scam.png)

+**Suspended Scams**

 The below plot show how ether receive has changed over time for Suspended scams.

 ![alt](https://github.com/sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/blob/master/PartD/scam_analysis/popular_scams/output/suspended_scam.png)

+**Inference:**

+For Active scams, the highest value for scamming was recorded in September 2018, while the highest value for phishing was observed in July 2017.
+Both scamming and phishing are fluctuating over the months.
+The lowest value for scamming was recorded in November 2017, and the lowest value for phishing was observed in July 2018.

+For Inactive scams, only the Phishing scam type exist and it steadily decreases from Feb 2018 to April 2018.

+For Offline scams, phishing, scamming, and fake ICOs occurred between May 2017 and January 2019 but were taken offline.
+Phishing and scamming were more prevalent than fake ICOs during this period.

+For Suspended scams, scamming is more prevalent than phishing activities.

+Overall,  plot suggests that phishing and scamming scams are more prevalent.
+The value of phishing and scamming scams has been increasing over time, with phishing showing a steep increase in mid-2017 and again in mid-2018.
+The value of fake ICO scams is volatile, with large fluctuations between mid-2017 and early 2018.

 ## 4.2 Miscellaneous Analysis